Twitter to start tracking users' mobile apps

-NEW YORK (Reuters) - Twitter Inc will begin tracking what third-party apps are installed on users’ mobile devices so the social media company can deliver more tailored content, including ads, the company said late on Wednesday.
+NEW YORK, Nov 27 (Reuters) - Twitter Inc will begin tracking what third-party apps are installed on users’ mobile devices so the social media company can deliver more tailored content, including ads, the company said late on Wednesday.

 The feature, called “app graph,” will allow the company to see what other applications users may have installed on phones or other devices.